Table of Contents

 Spraying to mark with scent.
 This is typically done with your cat backing up to a vertical surface to spray while holding its tail erect and fluttering its rear end.
 A kitty who is marking may continue to also use the litter box.
 The marking urine will contain chemicals that give it a strong distinctive odor.

 Urinating outside the litter box but not for marking.
 Your cat will typically stand or squat to urinate just as they would in the litter box.
 The cat may do this because it does not approve of the litter box provided.
-Illness or injury could be a possible cause, and if this is suspected, please consult your veterinarian.
+Illness or injury could also be a possible cause, and if this is suspected, please consult your veterinarian.

 The marking urination is probably intended to provide information or send a message, so yes I cats can smell another cat’s urine.